Get courses worth Rs. 12,000 for FREE! 🔥 Only for selected students.

 What is GST Return?

-A GST return is a mandatory form that must be filed by any taxpayer registered under the Goods and Services Tax (GST) law for each corresponding GSTIN registration.
+A GST return is a document that registered taxpayers file to report their sales, purchases, tax collected, and input tax credit.
+Under the Goods and Services Tax (GST) law, every taxpayer must file returns for each GSTIN registration they hold.
 It is essential to ensure that the GSTIN status remains active to facilitate the regular filing of returns.

 GST returns are mandatory for all business entities registered under the GST system.
 The filing process varies based on the nature of the business and its activities.
 Registered dealers involved in the following actions are required to file a GST return: